Azure-Samples/use-harbor-with-aks-and-acr/README.md

 ## Conclusion

 With Harbor as their container registry, customers enjoy the benefits of consistent, secure, and streamlined container image management.
 The advantages of using Harbor extend beyond a single cloud provider, providing customers with the flexibility to leverage multiple cloud environments without sacrificing operational efficiency or security.
 By adopting Harbor, customers can confidently navigate their multi-cloud Kubernetes infrastructure while reaping the rewards of simplified operations and enhanced security.
 To learn more about Harbor and its capabilities, visit the [Harbor website](https://goharbor.io/) and explore the vast resources available within the CNCF community.

+## Acknowledgements

+I would like to express my gratitude to [Michael C. Bazarewsky](https://github.com/MikeBazMSFT) for his invaluable review of this article and for providing valuable suggestions.
+Your feedback has greatly enhanced the quality and clarity of the content.
+Thank you for your time and expertise!